You know what?

 |Garmin Forerunner 45S, 39mm Easy-to-use GPS Running Watch||[usr 4.6]|

 |Garmin Forerunner 735XT, Multisport GPS Running Watch||[usr 4.6]|

 |Garmin Forerunner 645 Music, GPS Running Watch||[usr 4.6]|

 The Garmin Vivoactive is our top pick today for the best value.

 This smartwatch from Garmin is highly recommended by many users, especially women.

+It also comes with smartphone notifications.
 If you’ve been still for too long, there will be a reminder to nudge you.

 Customize what you want to appear on the screen by choosing apps from the Connect IQ app store.

 The Garmin Vivoactive 3 makes a great option for ladies as it looks more like a fashion accessory than those bulky fitness trackers.

 Even though this piece of technology mostly focuses on fitness-related features, it still has many other versatilities for you to pay attention to.